Walter Hill (serial killer): Execution

-After his appeals failed, Hill was executed in the electric chair at Holman Correctional Facility.
-He spent his final hours with his wife, Emma F. Hill, and two of his nieces.
+After his appeals failed, Hill was executed in the electric chair at Holman Correctional Facility in 1997.
+He spent his final hours with his wife, Erma F. Hill, and two of his nieces.
 Hill's last meal consisted of fried chicken and sweet potatoes.
-He had no last words, but nodded at one of his nieces, who was a witness for him.
-None of the relatives of Hill's victims witnessed his death.
+He had no last words, but nodded at one of his nieces, who was a witness.
+None of the relatives of Hill's victims were present for his execution.